LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/LegendsMatchingBoard.md

 claimTokens()
 ```

-Transfers any pending LGND tokens, earned from *matching listings*, to the caller.
+Transfers any pending LGND tokens, earned from *match listings*, to the caller.

 :::caution Requirements: